By Vincenzo Villamena, CPA

 Retirement plans and social security payments from other countries might be treated differently in the US when it comes to tax.

 Generally speaking, government retirement payments (i.e. social security) from countries with tax treaties with the US are not taxable in the US.
-Private pension payments on the other hand are taxable.
+Private pension payments, on the other hand, are taxable.
 However, you can apply foreign tax credits for tax you already paid in the country of origin.

-Furthermore, there are instances in which contributions to foreign pension plans or increase in value are taxable in the US.
+Furthermore, there are instances in which contributions to foreign pension plans or an increase in value are taxable in the US.

-In the US you can give as a gift or inheritance up to about $11 million tax free.
+In the US you can give as a gift or inheritance up to about $11 million tax-free.
 If your worldwide assets exceed this exemption amount, you could consider making gifts prior to immigrating to reduce the overall amount of your estate.

 Any gifts or inheritance from non-US persons to US persons is not subject to US estate tax.
 However, if the amount exceeds $100,000 then you must report it on Form 709 Gift Tax Return.

 Even when you want to end your permanent resident status, you might face tax implications.
 A Green Card holder who stayed in the US for at least 8 years out of the last 15 years is considered a long-term resident.
 As such, he or she might have to pay exit tax.